 Is your tax team experiencing burnout?

-As the U.S. tax season approaches, many firms and organizations turn their attention to maximizing efficiency and accuracy.
-However, amid the hustle and bustle, one critical aspect often gets overlooked: the well-being of the tax team.
+As the U.S. tax season approaches, many accounting firms and organizations turn their attention to maximizing efficiency and accuracy through streamlined workflows and accounting software.
+However, amid the hustle and bustle of tax prep and tax planning, one critical aspect often gets overlooked: the well-being of accounting professionals.

 Did you know that 89% of American workers have experienced burnout over the past year?

-Burnout is a significant issue in high-pressure environments like tax preparation, and it can have lasting effects on productivity, employee retention, and overall morale.
+Burnout is a significant issue in high-pressure environments like tax season, especially for CPAs and tax teams.
+It can have lasting effects on productivity, client communication, client satisfaction, deliverables, and even the bottom line.

 What is burnout?